Frederick Claude Stern

-Sir Frederick Claude Stern (18 April 1884, Knightsbridge, London – 10 July 1967) was a botanist and horticulturalist, known for developing the gardens at Highdown Gardens, for creating several cultivars of garden plants and for his publications on peonies, snowdrops and gardening.
+Sir Frederick Claude Stern (18 April 1884 – 10 July 1967) was a botanist and horticulturalist, known for developing the gardens at Highdown Gardens, for creating several cultivars of garden plants and for his publications on peonies, snowdrops and gardening.
 He also tried to promote the interests of the Jewish community.

 Life

-Frederick Stern was born into the wealthy Stern merchant banking family, the son of James Julius Stern and Lucie Stern-Biedermann, and the brother of Henry Julius Joseph Stern, Elsa Stern, Violet Stern and Sir Albert Gerald Stern.
+Frederick Stern was born in Knightsbridge, London, into the wealthy Stern merchant banking family, the son of James Julius Stern and Lucie Stern-Biedermann, and the brother of Henry Julius Joseph Stern, Elsa Stern, Violet Stern and Sir Albert Gerald Stern.
 He studied at Eton College, and at Christ Church, Oxford.
 He bought Highdown Gardens, an estate near Worthing, Sussex, in 1909 and lived there for the remainder of his life.
 In 1919 he married Sybil, daughter of Sir Arthur Lucas, a portrait painter.

 Professional career

 Stern joined the Second Company of the London Yeomanry and served during the First World War.
 He was Group Commander of the West Sussex Home Guard.
 He was active in Gallipoli and Palestine and received the Military Cross in 1917.
 He eventually attained the rank of colonel.
 He was present at Paris Peace Conference, 1919, where he supported the British prime minister David Lloyd George as private secretary.